-On Mondays you will help out from 2pm through to 7pm.
-On Tuesday, Wednesday and Thursday you will be helping out from 9am through to 7pm with about a 2 hour lunch break.
-On Friday you will be helping out from 9am through to about 12 noon or 6pm.
+On Mondays you will help from about 2pm through to 7pm.
+On Tuesday, Wednesday and Thursday you will be helping from 9am through to 7pm with about a 2-hour lunch break.
+On Friday you will be helping from 9am through to about 12 noon or 5pm.
 Volunteering hours are variable, so please be prepared to be flexible to the needs of the children and the home.
 Some days will see you starting earlier than 9am, and other days will see you finishing later than 7pm.

-Please remember that times and duties can vary at short notice as no day is exactly the same at Baphumelele.
+Please remember that times and duties can vary at short notice as no day is the same at Baphumelele.
 You will need to be prepared to use your initiative if you find yourself at a loose end with no planned activities or duties.
 During your stay you can expect to be helping out with the following activities:

 If you would like some inspiration of what to do with the children, we have prepared lots of boards for you on our Pinterest page with plenty of ideas for fun educational activities for children.

-Every Friday, one of the Via Volunteers team will collect you from Baphumelele at either about 12 noon or 6:15pm and take you back to Ashanti Lodge for your weekend off.
+Every Friday, one of our volunteer coordinators will collect you from Baphumelele and take you back to Ashanti Lodge for your weekend off.

-If you would like to book any activities or tours for your weekends off, please let Ed or Heather know and they will be happy to arrange these for you.
+If you would like to book any activities or tours for your weekends off, please let our volunteer coordinators know and they will be happy to arrange these for you.

 Weekend accommodation (every Friday, Saturday & Sunday night):

 Voted in 2019 as Cape Town’s best backpacker accommodation, Ashanti Lodge has excellent facilities and is perfectly positioned in central Cape Town as an ideal base for volunteers.
 This will be your home every weekend and is a great place to relax when you aren’t out exploring everything Cape Town has to offer.